BLOG

 Interpersonal and communication skills

 You'll need to network, pitch, and make cold calls if you want to create possibilities for your artists.
-The most important thing is to follow up with everyone you interact with politely and persistently.

 If you struggle with interpersonal skills like networking and communication, you should either work on them or look for another employment because it’s just too important if you want to know how to become a music manager.